timoklimmer/ambre/README.md

 - `item_alphabet` (string) defines which characters can be used in the item names. ambre has a feature which compresses item names internally, to save memory.
 If you already know that your item names contain only alphanumeric characters, for example, you can set this parameter for example to `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ`.
 The more narrow the item alphabet, the more memory savings and performance.
 You can specify any unique sequence of characters here.
 To completely disable item compression, set this parameter to None.

 - `case_insensitive` (bool) controls whether casing is relevant or not.
 By default, ambre has this parameter set to TRUE.
 If you change it to FALSE - meaning that you differentiate between upper and lower case letters - be sure that you actually need it.
 Case insensitivity needs less memory and performs faster.

-Furthermore, it is always a good idea not to pass irrelevant data to ambre.
+- Furthermore, it is always a good idea not to pass irrelevant data to ambre.
 You are probably not interested in data coming from technical fields such as "created_at", "is_deleted" etc. Removing/not passing such data will improve ambre's performance.
+When using the `insert_from_pandas_dataframe_rows` method, you can use the `input_columns` parameter to load only relevant columns.

-Similarly, the shorter the item names are in your transactions, the better.
+- Similarly, the shorter the item names are in your transactions, the better.
 Also, prefer short column names over longer ones when memory becomes an issue.

-In some cases you may also be able to group individual items to a group.
+- In some cases you may also be able to group individual items to a group.
 Grouped items mean less items, and the less items you have, the faster is ambre because it needs to deal with less data then.

-If performance is still not sufficient, you can also try distributing the training, as suggested above.
+- When the insert performance is a problem, distributing the training, as suggested above, can help.

+- Depending on the use case, there may also be a way to work with multiple smaller databases instead of  a single big one.

+- The newer your Python version, the better.

+...and sometimes, your hardware may just not be fast or large enough.
+In that case, try to run ambre on a larger VM, ideally in Microsoft Azure ;-)

+## Why "ambre"?
+ambre stands for ***a***ssociation ***m***ining-***b***ased ***r***ules ***e***xtraction.
+Just in case you have ever
+wondered 😉.

 ## Disclaimer
 As always - feel free to use but don't blame me if things go wrong.

+To avoid any misunderstandings: ambre is not an official Microsoft product.